maximk/ling_builder/README.md

 ling_builder
 ============

-A rebar plugin for working with Ling builld service
+A rebar plugin for the Ling builld service